Skip to Main Content

 How to find scholarly articles

-For this project, you are required to use at least 5 scholarly articles to support your research and recommendations.
+For this project, you are required to use some scholarly articles to support your research and recommendations.
+Refer to your assignment for the exact requirement.

 What's a scholarly article?